kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.10 Running our server
+# 1.10 Running Our Server

 To run our server simply run in a terminal or command prompt the following command (be sure you're in the correct directory):